LilianBour/Projet_TER/README.txt

 Part 2 : Kmeans and Classification
 1) Generate data_0_1, data_histo_comparison and data_kmeans_test with the code in Image_Processing
+2) Generate csv for parcels in data_histo_comparison and data_kmeans_test, convert them to xlxs format and move them into Projet_ter\Kmeans_LogisticRegression\classification_data and Projet_ter\Kmeans_LogisticRegression\hist_comparison_data
-2) Use Kmeans algorithm in Kmeans_LogisticRegression
+3) Use Kmeans algorithm in Kmeans_LogisticRegression
-3) Open kmeans_clusters.csv inside Kmeans_LogisticRegression and save as .xlxs
+4) Open kmeans_clusters.csv inside Kmeans_LogisticRegression and save as .xlxs
-3) Use hist_comparison to generate graph in hist_comparison_fig inside Kmeans_LogisticRegression
+5) Use hist_comparison to generate graph in hist_comparison_fig inside Kmeans_LogisticRegression
-4) .....
+6) Use Classification_parcels.py to classify and print results

 - Copy the Parcels forlders inside Projet_ter/